Frequently Asked Questions

 How much does it cost?

 We charge based on the amount of time a student spends in class each week.
 The average monthly tuition for a student taking one class per week is $72 per month.
-A student taking 4 classes, might be at the studio for 3 hours per week, and their monthly tuition might be $138 per month.
+A student taking 4 classes, might be in the studio for 3 hours per week, and their monthly tuition might be $142 per month.
 For exact tuition based on what your child(ren) would like to take, please ask the desk.

 Why is tuition the same every month even if classes are missed for holidays?